 Programas de hospitalización parcial focus on intensive mental health care.
 They are non-residential.
 The patient reports to the treatment facility a few times per week for treatment.

 The treatments differ for everyone.
 Doctors develop personalized treatment plans for each addict.
 Some addicts need co-occurring disorder treatment.
 Others need trauma resolution services.
 The benefit of a PHP program is that each patient gets customized care.

 Idaho is home to many Spanish NA and AA meetings.
 It’s also home to a variety of Al-Anon family groups.

 If you want to turn your life around, Ashwood Recovery wants to help.
-We provide outpatient and IOP rehab services at our facilities in Boise and Nampa, Idaho.
+We provide outpatient and IOP rehab services at our facility in Boise, Idaho.
 We also offer detox services.

 Ashwood Recovery is not a Spanish-speaking program.
 However, we’ve helped a lot of bilingual people find sobriety.
 We want to do the same for you.